sinnerschrader/platon/docs/guides-getting-started.md

         }
       ]
     }
-  }
+  };
   ```

-?> Sketch don't automaticly zoom to the new Artboard.
-Use `⌘ + 1` to see all artboard in the canvas.
+?> Sketch does nott automaticly zoom to new Artboards.
+Use `⌘ + 1` to see all Artboards on the page.

 ![Rendered Color Tile](./_media/04.png)